3vm/dsn_verif/examples/control_status_register/README.md

-Example for the concept of native parallel bus
+Example for the concept of control status register inside chip

 For further description refer to this book